 See you at Doane, July 13-16, 2014!

 I teach PreK-5 General Music for the Hastings Public Schools (Morton and Longfellow Elementary Schools) as well as adjunct music education courses for Hastings College.
-I also assist with the South Central Nebraska Children's Chorale, in residence at Hastings College, and direct the JuBELLation Bell Choir at First United Methodist Church in Hastings.
+I also assist with the South Central Nebraska Children's Chorale, in residence at Hastings College, and and the Director of Traditional Music at First United Methodist Church in Hastings, where I direct the Chancel Choir and the JuBELLation Handbell Choir.
 Most importantly, I'm a husband to Amy and dad to Grace.